Blood sugar spikes happen when the blood sugar rises and falls after we eat something. In the short term, that can lead to hunger and lethargy.

 2. Exercise Often

-Exercising on a regular basis can aid in keeping the blood sugar levels in check simply by increasing the sensitivity of cells to insulin.
+Exercising regularly can aid in keeping the blood sugar levels in check simply by increasing the sensitivity of cells to insulin.
 This means the more people exercise, the better the cells will absorb the excess blood sugar.

 Also, exercise induces the muscle cells to absorb sugar from the bloodstream and contributes to lower blood sugar levels.